Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

-which are the minimum and maximum eigenvalues of $\bA_1$, and $C_{M+1}$ is the largest root of the Hermite polynomial of degree $M+1$.
-In \eqref{eq:HLL_flux}, $\bdf^{n,L}_{j+1/2}$ and $\bdf^{n,R}_{j+1/2}$ are computed with WENO reconstruction \cite{Weno}, and the details are given in App. \ref{app:WENO}.
-In addition, the time step size must be chosen to satisfy the CFL condition
+where they represent the minimum and maximum eigenvalues of $\bA_1$, and $C_{M+1}$ is the largest root of the standard Hermite polynomial (defined in \eqref{eq:coef_Her}) of degree $M+1$.
+In \eqref{eq:HLL_flux}, $\bdf^{n,L}_{j+1/2}$ and $\bdf^{n,R}_{j+1/2}$ are computed using the WENO reconstruction method \cite{Weno}, and the details can be found in App. \ref{app:WENO}.
+Furthermore, the time step size must be chosen to satisfy the CFL condition

-Now we complete the numerical scheme of spatially one-dimensional case.
-This scheme can be naturally extended to spatially three-dimensional situations.
+Now we have completed the numerical scheme for the one-dimensional spatial case.
+This scheme can be naturally extended to three-dimensional spatial situations.